Course Catalog » Course Listing for Biomedical Imaging

 298 Thesis (6 units) Summer

-Instructor(s): Staff Prerequisite(s): Biomedical Imaging 215
+Instructor(s): Staff Prerequisite(s): BIOMED IMG 215

 Restrictions: Requires approval of thesis topic.
 Activities: Direct - Independent Study

-Students in the Master's of Science in Biomedical Imaging (MSBI)program will have the option to undertake a thesis project at the completion of their course work.
+Students in the Master's of Science in Biomedical Imaging (MSBI) program will have the option to undertake a thesis project at the completion of their course work.
 This research project will be performed under the supervision of a faculty member and the thesis topic will require pre-approval.